-- supporting document; - (6) Whether the petitioner seeks a change of the child's name, and the proposed new name; and - (7) The notarized signature of the petitioner verifying the truth of the information in the Petition. - (c) Summons.
-All parties including the child if over 18 years of age, the biological mother, and each man alleged to be the natural father, shall be served with the petition and a summons.
-Service and proof of service shall be conducted under the rules set forth in LCL 3.03.030, 03.03.040, and 3.03.060. employee of the Lummi Nation Child Support Program is not a party for the purpose of those sections.
+(6) Whether the petitioner seeks a change of the child's name, and the proposed new name; and

+(7) The notarized signature of the petitioner verifying the truth of the information in the Petition.

+(c) Summons.
+All parties including the child if over 18 years of age, the biological mother, and each person alleged to be a natural parent, shall be served with the petition and a summons.
+Service and proof of service shall be conducted under the rules set forth in LCL 3.03.030, 03.03.040, and 3.03.060.
+An employee of the Lummi Nation Child Support Program is not a party for the purpose of those sections.
 The summons shall notify the party that the party must respond to the summons and petition by serving a copy of the written response on the person signing the summons and by filing the original with the Clerk of the Court.
 The summons shall further notify the party that, if the written response is not filed with the Court within 21 days after receipt of the summons and petition on the party, the Court may enter a default judgment against that party.
-The summons to be served on the alleged father(s), shall include the following information:
+The summons to be served on the alleged parent(s), shall include the following information:

-NOTICE TO ALLEGED FATHER:
+NOTICE TO ALLEGED PARENT:

-You have been named in a petition alleging that you may be the father of a child.
-A judgment of paternity would legally designate you as the father of the child; grant parental rights to you; create the right of inheritance for the child to your estate; obligate you to pay child support; and make your failure to pay child support punishable by the Court.
+You have been named in a petition alleging that you may be the parent of a child.
+A judgment of parentage would legally designate you as a parent of the child; grant parental rights to you; create the right of inheritance for the child to your estate; obligate you to pay child support; and make your failure to pay child support punishable by the Court.

-You may request genetic tests which will indicate the probability that you are or are not the father of the child.
-The Court will order genetic tests on request by you, the Lummi Nation Child Support Program, or any other party to the paternity case.
+You may request genetic tests which will indicate the probability that you are or are not a parent of the child.
+The Court will order genetic tests on request by you, the Lummi Nation Child Support Program, or any other party to the parentage case.
 Any person who refuses to take court-ordered genetic tests may be punished for contempt of court.

-The petitioner has the burden of proving that you are the father.
-If a genetic test shows that the statistical probability of your being the father is 99.9% or higher, you are presumed to be the father, but at a hearing, you could present evidence showing by clear and convincing evidence that you should not be presumed to be the father because:
+The petitioner has the burden of proving that you are the child's parent.
+If a genetic test shows that the statistical probability of your being the child's parent is 99.9% or higher, you are presumed to be the child's parent, but at a hearing, you could present evidence showing by clear and convincing evidence that you should not be presumed to be the child's parent because:

-- (1) You were sterile or impotent at the time of conception; - (2) You did not have sexual intercourse with the mother of the child during the conception period; or - (3) Another man is at least as statistically likely to have been the father of the child.
+(1) You were sterile or impotent at the time of conception;

+(2) You did not have sexual intercourse

+with the mother of the child during the conception period; or

+(3) Another person is at least as statistically likely to have been the father or mother of the child.

 You must respond to this summons and petition by serving a copy of your written response on the person signing this summons and by filing the original with the Clerk of the Court.
-If you do not file a written response within 21 days after the date this summons was served on you, the Court may enter an order of default against you, and the Court may, without further notice to you, enter a decree finding you to be the father and providing other relief requested in the petition including support, custody, and visitation.
+If you do not file a written response within 21 days after the date this summons was served on you, the Court may enter an order of default against you, and the Court may, without further notice to you, enter a decree finding you to be the child's parent and providing other relief requested in the petition including support, custody, and visitation.
 A default judgment may also be entered against you if you fail to appear at any later stage of the proceedings, including a court-ordered genetic test.